 Horley Town Council - Town Awards

 This prestigious award is traditionally presented to worthy individuals for their outstanding service to the town of Horley.
-A person may be nominated by any member of the public, for example for voluntary work, or for a particular service to the community, or for an exceptional selfless act of bravery beyond the call of duty.
+A person may be nominated by any member of the public, for example for voluntary work, or for a particular service to the community.

 Previous Recipients and their Award citations

 Yvonne Kinasz (2021)

 Yvonne Kinasz has been nominated for a Town Award for the invaluable work she does with the Horley Walkie Talkie Group, which she set up a few years ago to help the residents of Horley.
 The proposer of this Award says: “I am writing this citation as a fairly non-active walker who has followed the success of the Horley Walkie Talkies.
 I have noticed this group grow from its conception as an ‘afterwork, beat the Christmas weight’ idea to a welcoming community group that has made a difference to so many lives, especially over the last twelve months.
 This growth is due to Yvonne’s enthusiasm and ideas, such as regular updates on Facebook, photo postings and now the ‘hanging hearts’ to be found in the Langshott woods.
 This would not have happened without inspired leadership, so I have no hesitation in proposing Yvonne for this award.”